GENERAL INFORMATION FOR CURRENT STUDENTS

 Thank you for choosing to live with us in the Alice Holloway Young Commons residence hall complex!
 We are happy that you are here with us at MCC, and we sincerely hope that you enjoy your experience both inside and outside the classroom.

-Room Changes: Are available beginning 2 weeks after the start of the semester, until three weeks prior to the end of the semester.
+- Room Changes: Are available beginning 2 weeks after the start of the semester for a 2 week period.
 If you would prefer a different suite or room style or if you are having difficulty with your suite-mates, feel free to request a room change.
-For Spring 2014, room change requests are accepted only in the Housing and Residence Life Office.
-Beginning in Fall 2015, room change requests will be available online via the housing portal (where you completed the application process).
+Room change requests are accepted only in the Housing and Residence Life Office.

 Student Conduct Process